Does Psalm 51:5 teach inherited sin?

 Psalm 51:5

 Her eyes widened.
 “Wow!” she said.
 “It’s also in the Bible!
 Even better.”
-Now that she knew it was also in the Bible, she went on to explain to me how this Bible verse single-handedly proves that children are born with inherited sin and that they must be baptized as soon as possible after they’re born so their sin won’t send them to hell.
-Let me state emphatically that this conversation with my family member stayed loving and peaceful.
+Now that she knew that it was also in the Bible, she went on to explain to me how this Bible verse single-handedly proves that children are born with inherited sin and that they must be baptized as soon as possible after they’re born so their sin won’t send them to hell.

+This conversation with my family member stayed loving and peaceful.
 I grew closer to her as a result of it.
 But I was a bit stunned.
 I had read this passage several times in the Bible before, but that conclusion had never occurred to me.
 Could it be true that this verse proves humans are born sinful?
 If so, how had I missed it in the past?
 It was time to find out.

 A Psalm of David when Nathan the prophet went to him, after he had gone in to Bathsheba.